-Having had referred to it a complaint submitted against the United Nations Educational, Scientific and Cultural Organisation on 5 February 1955 by Mr. Peter Duberg, an official of that Organisation, asking that the Tribunal be pleased to rescind the decision taken by the Director-General on 13 August 1954 and to enjoin the Director-General to renew the contract of the complainant and to pay him the sum of one franc in respect of damages and legal costs;
+Having had referred to it a complaint submitted against the United Nations Educational, Scientific and Cultural Organisation on 28 June 1955 by Mrs. Kathryn Bernstein, a former official of that Organisation, asking that the Tribunal be pleased to rescind the decision of 18 February 1955 and to enjoin the Director-General to renew her contract for an indefinite period, or in default of reinstatement to pay to the complainant by way of damages a global sum equivalent to three years gross salary, namely 4,665,000 French francs, together with interest at 4 per centum from the date of termination until payment of the said damages;

-Considering the memorandum of reply to the said complaint submitted by the defendant Organisation on 19 March 1955:
+Considering the memorandum of reply to the said complaint submitted by the defendant Organization on 22 July 1955;

-Having had referred to it a statement submitted in his own name on 20 April 1955 by M. Pierre Henquet, Chairman of the Staff Association of UNESCO;
+Having had referred to it a statement submitted in his own name on 3 October 1955 by M. Pierre Henquet, Chairman of the Staff Association of UNESCO;

-Considering the pleadings exchanged by the representatives of the parties during the hearing and in particular the statement by the complainant that his alternative claim for damages would amount to the sum of US\$67,300;
+Considering the pleadings exchanged by the representatives of the parties during the hearing;